-At any point in the process you can reach out to the Director of Global Education for input, guidance or feedback.
+At any point in the process, you can reach out to the Director of Study Abroad Programs for input, guidance or feedback.
 While you are the engine driving the development of the program, you are not in it alone.
 And, once you have all of these pieces assembled, you are ready to submit.

-To submit, you can either send a physical copy by campus mail, e-mail it to Allison Kroft (firstname.lastname@example.org), Interim Director of Global Education, or both.
+To submit, you can either send a physical copy by campus mail, e-mail it to Allison Kroft (firstname.lastname@example.org), Director of Study Abroad Programs, or both.